-The Board has delegated certain of its responsibilities and approved the formation of the social and ethics committee and appointed members as listed below:
+The Board has delegated certain of its responsibilities and approved the formation of the Social and Ethics Committee and appointed members as listed below:

-J M Judin - Chairman and independent non-executive director

-D Piaray - Independent non-executive director R Kinross - Independent non-executive director

-G R Hindle - Financial director B H Haikney - Company secretary
+- J M Judin Chairman and independent non-executive director - D Piaray Independent non-executive director - R Kinross Independent non-executive director - F J Davidson Independent non-executive director - G R Hindle Financial director - B H Haikney Company secretary

-The social and ethics committee is constituted as a committee of the Board of NWHL, in terms of Section 72(4) of the Companies Act no 71 of 2008 read with regulation 43 of the Companies Regulations, 2012.
+The Social and Ethics Committee is constituted as a committee of the Board of NWHL, in terms of Section 72(4) of the Companies Act no 71 of 2008 read with regulation 43 of the Companies Regulations, 2012.

-The committees mandate, and main functions, are as follows:
+The Committee's mandate, and main functions, are as follows:

-- To monitor the Group's activities having regard to any relevant legislation, other legal requirements or existing codes of best practice, relating to: - Employment Equity Act. - Broad Based Black Economic Empowerment Act. - Good corporate citizenship, environment, health and public safety, to include the impact of the Groups activities and of its products and services. - Consumer relationships, and compliance with consumer protection laws. - Labour and employment. - Raising matters of concern and importance within its mandate to the attention of the Board. - Reporting to the shareholders of the Group at the Annual General Meeting.
+- To monitor the Group's activities having regard to any relevant legislation, other legal requirements or existing codes of best practice, relating to: - Employment Equity Act. - Broad Based Black Economic Empowerment Act. - Good corporate citizenship, environment, health and public safety, to include the impact of the Group's activities and of its products and services. - Consumer relationships, and compliance with consumer protection laws. - Labour and employment. - Raising matters of concern and importance within its mandate to the attention of the Board. - Reporting to the shareholders of the Group at the Annual General Meeting.

-Remuneration committee
+Remuneration Committee

-The remuneration committee (Remco) comprised Messrs D Piaray (chairman), J M Judin and R Kinross.
+The Remuneration Committee (Remco) comprised Messrs D Piaray (chairman), J M Judin, R Kinross and F J Davidson.
 All members are independent non-executive directors, and the committee has satisfied its responsibilities in compliance with its written terms of reference during the year.

-Attendance at remuneration committee meetings for the period 1 September 2014 - 31 August 2015:
+Attendance at Remuneration Committee meetings for the period 1 Sep oten nber 2015 - 31 August 201 6: